prannayk/char-rnn/Readme.md

 If you are new to Torch/Lua/Neural Nets, it might be helpful to know that this code is really just a slightly more fancy version of this [100-line gist](https://gist.github.com/karpathy/d4dee566867f8291f086) that I wrote in Python/numpy.
 The code in this repo additionally: allows for multiple layers, uses an LSTM instead of a vanilla RNN, has more supporting code for model checkpointing, and is of course much more efficient since it uses mini-batches and can run on a GPU.

+## OpenSource Requirements
+Needs to be optimized and published a luarock

 ## Update: torch-rnn

 [Justin Johnson](http://cs.stanford.edu/people/jcjohns/) (@jcjohnson) recently re-implemented char-rnn from scratch with a much nicer/smaller/cleaner/faster Torch code base.
 It's under the name [torch-rnn](https://github.com/jcjohnson/torch-rnn).
 It uses Adam for optimization and hard-codes the RNN/LSTM forward/backward passes for space/time efficiency.
 This also avoids headaches with cloning models in this repo.
 In other words, torch-rnn should be the default char-rnn implemention to use now instead of the one in this code base.